rokki74/rokki74/README.md

 Hi there!, I am Japheth

-I'm a passionate software developer specializing in building scalable, fault-tolerant backend systems.
+I'm a software developer specializing in building scalable, fault-tolerant backend and digital solutions.
 I believe in understanding systems from the ground up – which is why I built a relational_database project to truly grasp database internals and associated logic and including other different projects Check my repo

 - Microservices architectures with Spring Boot and Golang(GIN).
 - Event-driven systems using Apache Kafka for asynchronous communication.